It's not every day that Disney makes a billion dollar mistake.

-When Disney's California Adventure opened in February, 2001, executives and designers believed that it would change everything about Disney Parks.
-After all, California Adventure was the final piece of the puzzle that would turn Walt's original Magic Kingdom in Anaheim into the new Disneyland Resort – a multi-day destination for visitors the world over, just like the younger Walt Disney World in Florida.
-Rising on the land that had been Disneyland's own parking lot for 45 years, California Adventure wouldn't be a complement to that tired, boring, old-fashioned original – it would be an opposite.
+When Disney's California Adventure opened in February 2001, executives and designers believed that it would change everything about Disney Parks.
+After all, California Adventure was the final piece of the puzzle that would turn Walt's original theme park in Anaheim into just one piece of the new Disneyland Resort – a multi-day destination for visitors the world over, just like the younger Walt Disney World in Florida.
+Rising on the land that had been Disneyland's own parking lot for 45 years, California Adventure wouldn't be a complement to that "tired, boring, old-fashioned" original – it would be the opposite.

 Disneyland's themed lands are cinematic, historic, immersive worlds born of American pop culture and passed through a lens of fantasy.
 Built by filmmakers, these lands felt real and habitable and historic, and yet impossible – not tied to any one place on a map.
 Instead, each represents a time and place "that never was, but always will be," shaped by own our collective consciousness of what adventure, frontier, fantasy, and the future look like.
 And since its opening in 1955, Disneyland's guests have been awed by the park's power to help them "leave today and enter the worlds of yesterday, tomorrow, and fantasy."

 California Adventure's concept was... a little different.
 Intentionally designed to be hip, edgy, cool, and brass, the park's four "districts" weren't so concerned with things like nostalgia, history, idealism, or heart.
-Rather, they were spoofs of modern California played out on a massive scale.
+The time?
+Now.
+The place?
+Here!
+California Adventure was filled with spoofs of modern California played out on a massive scale.

-And that's where our story today begins.
-It's the focus of Part I of this feature, where we dove into the making of Disney's California Adventure and the perils and pitfalls of Disney's biggest mistake ever.
-We took a walk through Disney's costly theme park failure in Declassified Disaster: Disney's California Adventure – Part I. Be sure to start there to see why California Adventure was built, what guests found when they stepped inside back in its early years, and why they didn't come back...
+And that's where our story began.
+In Part I of the park's story, we dove into the making of Disney's California Adventure and the perils and pitfalls of Disney's biggest mistake ever.
+We took a walk through this costly theme park failure in Declassified Disaster: Disney's California Adventure – Part I, so be sure to start there to see why California Adventure was built, what guests found when they stepped inside back in its early years, and why they didn't come back...
 But here's the short version: